 Both commissioned and warrant officers attend aviation school to learn the specialized skills needed to become an Army pilot.
 During aviation training, officers use Huey helicopters to learn basic and complex flight maneuvers.
 Flight simulators are used to teach officers how to depend on aircraft instruments to fly in all weather conditions.
 During the last 14 weeks of training, officers prepare for combat missions by learning advanced skills such as using night vision goggles.
 After completing flight training, commissioned officers become aviation officers, and warrant officers become warrant aviation officers.

 After the completion of army service, pilots may consider transferring their skills to the private sector.
-To do so, pilots can pursue a helicopter pilot's license.
+To do so, pilots can pursue becoming licensed as a helicopter pilot.
 Doing so generally requires a broad license, as well as more specific certifications depending on a pilot's industry.

 U.S. Army pilots must have a high school diploma, complete basic and combat training, and complete aviation training.
-They earn a median annual salary of $87,519.
+They earn an average annual salary of $69,042.